mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 ## Logging

-The easiest way for Spark jobs to access application logs is to configure Log4j console appender, wait for application termination and use ```yarn logs -applicationId [applicationId]``` command.
+The easiest way to access Spark application logs is to configure Log4j console appender, wait for application termination and use ```yarn logs -applicationId [applicationId]``` command.
 Unfortunately it is not feasible to terminate long-running Spark Streaming jobs to access the logs.